The best of Sydney on a budget: top things to do

 - February 2018

 Gorgeous, glamorous Sydney is a magnet for travellers looking for the best of everything: beaches, dining, nightlife and adventure.
-But that doesn’t mean it’s a luxury destination – much of its beauty and hedonism is readily available for a song, or even for free.
-Happily, you can drink in the delights of the Harbour City without spending a bomb—here are our top budget-friendly tips for the best things to do in Sydney.
+But that doesn’t mean it’s a luxury destination – much of its beauty and decadence is readily available for a song, or even for free.

 No trip to Sydney is complete without a day spent in search of everyone’s favourite clownfish, Nemo.
 A scenic and leisurely walk from Manly Wharf, via Manly Beach, will take you to the smaller, charming sands of Shelly Beach.
 Its sheltered cove makes it a calm and safe place for beginner swimmers and snorkelers.

 The harbour is the focal point for many visitors to Sydney.
 The famous waterway is abuzz with year-round activity – jet-boating, sailing, cruises and of course, the ferries that are part of the city’s public transportation system.
 They’re a convenient way to get around, but they’re also a fine way to sightsee at a fraction of the price of a luxury harbour cruise.
-Starting at Circular Quay, jump on a ferry heading to Taronga Zoo, Manly, Milsons Point, or Watson’s Bay.
+Starting at Circular Quay, jump on a ferry heading to Taronga Zoo, Manly, or Watson’s Bay.
 Breathe in the ocean air and take in the postcard-perfect scenery.
 Pre-pack a sandwich, and you’ve got a lunch cruise.

 Capture iconic views from the Royal Botanic Garden

-A stroll through Australia’s oldest botanic garden is a great way to get back to nature, discover a myriad of plant species and capture stunning city views you’re not likely to see anywhere else.
-There’s also the unmissable opportunity to gawk at Sydney’s architectural elites – the Opera House and Harbour Bridge—as seen in countless selfies and travel photos.
+A stroll through Australia’s oldest botanic garden is a great way to get back to nature, discover various plant species and capture stunning city views.
+There’s also the unmissable opportunity to gawk at Sydney’s architectural elites – the Opera House and Harbour Bridge.
 The best places to get that iconic shot are from Mrs Macquarie’s Chair at the tip of the point, or Harbour View Lawn.

 Hike the coastline between Bondi and Coogee

-A favourite pastime of Sydney residents is the seaside hike from Bondi Beach to Coogee Beach.
-Take the advice of the folks at Sydney Coast Walks and do the famous trek in reverse: Coogee to Bondi.
-Its six kilometres will take you about two cruisey hours.
+A favourite pastime of Sydney residents is the Bondi to Coogee walk.
+Despite the name, some walkers choose to do the famous trek in reverse: Coogee to Bondi.
+Its six kilometres will take you about two cruisey hours depending on how many stops you’d like to make along the way.
 Covering this section of coastline on foot will ramp up your heart rate as you weave in and out of points, bays and beaches.
 By the time you round Mackenzie’s Point and see the drop-dead gorgeous view of Bondi Beach, you’ll be ready for a refreshing swim – remember to pack a towel.